The Seven Moons of Maali Almeida

-The Seven Moons of Maali Almeida is a 2022 novel by Sri Lankan author Shehan Karunatilaka.
-It won the 2022 Booker Prize, the announcement being made at a ceremony at the Roundhouse in London on 17 October 2022.
+The Seven Moons of Maali Almeida is a 2022 novel by Sri Lankan author Shehan Karunatilaka and winner of the 2022 Booker Prize.
 The Seven Moons of Maali Almeida was published on 4 August 2022 by the small independent London publisher Sort of Books (ISBN 978-1908745903).
-An earlier, unrevised version of the novel was originally published in the Indian subcontinent as Chats with the Dead in 2020.
+An earlier version of the novel was originally published in the Indian subcontinent as Chats with the Dead in 2020.

 Summary

 The novel is set in Sri Lanka in the 1980s, and written in the second person.
 The central character, Maali Almeida, is a dead photographer who sets out to solve the mystery of his own death and is given one week ("seven moons") during which he can travel between the afterlife and the real world.
 In this time, he hopes to retrieve a set of photographs, stored under a bed, and to persuade his friends to share them widely to expose the brutalities of the Sri Lankan Civil War.